 When to go: Slovenia can get crowded in the peak summer travel months of July and August.
 It’s just as delightful in the spring and fall.
 The caves are open daily, year-round, including holidays.
 There’s an underground Nativity scene during the Christmas holidays.

 What to wear: It’s chilly down there.
 The temperature inside the cave is a consistent 8-10 degrees (48 Fahrenheit).
 I was shivering in a thick sweatshirt.
-My Salomon hiking shoes kept my feet dry and toasty.
+Waterproof hiking shoes kept my feet dry and toasty.

 Kids and Pets: Postojna Cave Park has long been a must-see for school groups and is one of the most kid-friendly attractions in Europe.
 The park also has a kennel where they’ll watch your pet for free while you tour.